hpesoj/gsl-pointers/README.md

 In none of these cases would it be correct to allow either `view<T>` or `optional_view<T>` to be implicitly constructed from  or converted to `T*`.
 It is up to the programmer to explicitly specify these conversions when they are sure it is correct to do so.

-It's worth noting that if conversion from `optional_view<T>` to `T*` were implicit, then array-like operations such as `v[i]` and iterator-like operations such as `v++` would automatically be enabled.
+It's worth noting that if conversion from `optional_view<T>` to `T*` were implicit, then array-like operations such as `v[i]`, iterator-like operations such as `v++`, and ownership operations such as `delete v` would automatically be enabled.
 This is reflective of the fact that implicit conversion implies functional equivalence.

 ### <a name="rationale-construction-from-pointer-to-view"></a>Construction of `view` from `T*` or `optional_view`

 Explicit construction of `view` from a pointer or an `optional_view` is supported, and throws a `std::invalid_argument` if the pointer is null or the `optional_view` is empty.
-It could be argued that such a feature is not strictly required as part of a minimal and efficient APU (the user could implement equivalent behaviour just as efficiently as a non-member function) and encourages programming errors as the user may not realize that constructing a `view` from a pointer is not `nothrow`.
+It could be argued that such a feature is not strictly required as part of a minimal and efficient API (the user could implement equivalent behaviour just as efficiently as a non-member function) and encourages programming errors as the user may not realize that constructing a `view` from a pointer is not `nothrow`.
 However, misuse of this feature is unlikely, since implicit conversion is forbidden; for example, this will not compile:

 ```c++
 void foo(view<int> v) { … }